Paul Galanti: Career

 Following rehabilitation at Naval Hospital Portsmouth, he was assigned to Naval Recruiting District Richmond in Richmond, Virginia as its new executive officer.
 In May 1976, he received a Master of Commerce degree (MBA) from the University of Richmond after two years of night school.
 He then became commanding officer of the Naval Recruiting District Richmond.
-In July 1979, he moved to Annapolis, to become part of the Office of the Commandant at the Naval Academy, which was responsible for the military and leadership training of over approximately 4000 academy midshipmen.
-Additionally, he became faculty advisor to the Brigade of Midshipmen Drum & Bugle Corps, the Lucky Bag (Academy yearbook), and the Midshipmen Honor Committee.
+In July 1979, he moved to Annapolis, to become part of the Office of the Commandant at the Naval Academy.

 Galanti with Senator Mark Warner in front of a replication of the Newsweek cover.

 After being medically retired from the Navy in 1983, he became the first non-pharmacist executive director of the Virginia Pharmaceutical Association.
 Joining the Medical Society of Virginia staff in September 1991, Galanti became the executive vice president of the society on January 1, 1993.
-In both organizations, he used his computer expertise to vault them into the forefront nationally for association automation.

 In 2000, he was the Virginia campaign director for Senator John McCain's presidential bid.
 In 2004, Galanti participated in the Swift Boat Veterans for Truth's ad campaign targeted at then-presidential contender John Kerry.
 He also worked with Senator McCain again on the senator's presidential bid in 2008.

 He is the former president of the Virginia Aviation Foundation, the former president of the Science Museum of Virginia Foundation, the former president of Nam-POWs, a member of the national Vietnam POW Fraternity, and an elder at First Presbyterian Church in Richmond, Virginia.
 Additionally, he serves on the Secretary of Veterans Affairs' Advisory Committee on Former POWs.
 He is currently active in the American Ex-Prisoners of War service organization.
-The Virginia War Memorial in Richmond has an education wing named, "The Paul & Phyllis Galanti Education Center," where he serves as commissioner.
 In 2009, Paul was appointed as the 2nd commissioner of the Virginia Department of Veterans Service.